ecmwf/ecflow/docs/tutorial/advanced_topics/introducing-zombies.rst

 #.
 Inspect the log file, it will show you how the zombie has arisen.
 #.
 Inspect the zombie tag in :term:`ecflow_ui` (select the host node, then select the zombie's tab)
 #.
 Experiment with the different actions on the zombie
 #.
-Since the default ECF_ZOMBIE_TIMEOUT is 12hr, change this to 1 minute, by editing your head.h.
+Since the default ECF_ZOMBIE_TIMEOUT is 30 minutes, change this to 1 minute, by editing head.h.

    .. code-block:: shell